 In our current technological age, running is as mainstream as it has ever been.
-I remember even just ten years ago, when I started running, the resources included a limited selection of books and Hal Higdon plans; now, we have running blogs, social media influencers, magazines both in-store and online, YouTube videos, and running podcasts.
+I remember even just a dozen years ago, when I started running, the resources included a limited selection of books and Hal Higdon plans.
+However, now we have running blogs, social media influencers, magazines both in-store and online, YouTube videos, and running podcasts.

 Sometimes, there are almost too many resources out there.
 As a result of the plethora, it can be overwhelming to sort through and separate the stellar from the mediocre or misguided.
-These five best running podcasts offer legitimate training advice and inspiring interviews from reputable names in the running world.
+These five best running podcasts (updated for 2021) offer legitimate training advice and thought-provoking interviews from reputable names in the running world.
 All of these podcasts are available on iTunes, Stitcher, and online streaming.

 Diz Runs Radio

 Denny is a friend and fellow running coach with a long-running podcast.
-His series features threes types of episodes: interviews with elite runners and everyday runners alike.
+His series features three types of episodes.
+He interviews elite runners and everyday runners alike.
 Beyond that, he also hosts quick tips and monthly Q&As.
-The quick tip episodes are my favorite, as the information is valuable and relevant – such as the recent quick tips on heat illness.
-Denny has interviewed several bloggers and influencers, putting a voice and a story behind many of the names we know.
+Denny has interviewed several influencers, putting a voice and a story behind many of the names we know.
 (You can listen to my recent interview on this podcast here: Diz Runs Episode 900)